mandreyel/ILL/README.md

 # JASP - Just Another Shitty Lisp

 This is a small toy LISP dialect I've written for purely (self) educational purposes.
-It's not meant to be a language used in the wild--heck, it's written in Python, an interpreter inside an interpreter, performance must be pretty abysmal!
+It's not meant to be a language used in the wild--heck, it's written in Python!
+An interpreter inside an interpreter, performance must be pretty abysmal!

 ## The language

 I'd lie if I claimed that I'm an expert at LISPS and its numerous dialects, so it's probably safest for me the say that JASP is not a real LISP.
-It currently doesn't even support macros (and perhaps it never will as I never really understood or used them (in that order)), nor tail call optimization and a whole host of builtin functions!
+It currently doesn't even support macros (and perhaps it never will as I never really understood or used them (in that order)), tail call optimization, nor a whole host of builtin functions!
 But hey, it's a work-in-progress.

 ## Whirlwind tour of the language